ramsabarishoa/Deep-Learning-lab-projects/human_activity_recognition/README.md

 **4. Evaluation and Metrics**

-The model is evaluated and the training and validation accuracy and loss is as shown,
+The model is evaluated and the training and validation accuracy and loss is as shown, x-axis : No of epochs | y-axis : Train/Validation Accuracy and Loss

 ![alt text](experiments/images/Train_Test_Graph.png)